Discover more from Aaron Mate

-'Al Qaeda is on our side': How Obama-Biden team empowered terrorists in Syria
+'Al Qaeda is on our side': in Syria dirty war, US empowered a sworn enemy

 Hours after the Feb.
 3 U.S. military raid in northern Syria that left the leader of ISIS and multiple family members dead, President Biden delivered a triumphant White House address.